When it comes to lenders such as Bank of Ireland, do Llanon conveyancing practitioners face a fee to be on the conveyancing panel?

-I'm buying my first flat in Llanon with a mortgage from National Westminster Bank.
-The developers would not reduce the amount so I negotiated five thousand pounds worth of extras instead.
-The property agent advised me not disclose to my lawyer about the side-deal as it could impact my loan with the bank.
-Is this normal?.
+I'm buying my first flat in Llanon with a loan from Santander.
+The developers would not move on the amount so I negotiated £7000 of additionals instead.
+The estate agent suggested that I not disclose to my solicitor about this extras as it would impact my loan with Santander.
+Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.